-Gunman targets Pittsburgh synagogue in 'hate crime;' 8 reported dead
+Gunman targets Pittsburgh synagogue in 'hate crime;' at least eight dead

 “On a day like today, the door is open, it’s a religious service, you can walk in and out,” he said.

-Jonathan Greenblatt, CEO of the Anti-Defemation League, called the shooting an “anti-Semitic attack.”
-Israeli Prime Minister Benjamin Netanyahu said he was heartbroken, describing the attack as “horrendous anti-Semitic brutality.”

-Around the time of the shooting, three congregations amounting to more than 100 people would have been using the building, Eisenberg said.
+Around the time, three congregations amounting to about 100 people would have been using the building, Eisenberg said.
 Most of the congregants were older people, according to a former rabbi interviewed by local media.

 Shortly after reports of the shooting emerged, U.S. President Donald Trump said in a tweet he was watching what he described as a “devastating” situation.